wavefrontHQ/help/settings_service_accounts.md

 A service account is for services that use the Wavefront API to perform certain tasks.
 Service accounts use a token to authenticate and are constrained from performing certain UI operations.

 From this page, you can:
-* Create a service account
+* Create a service account.
+* Disable and enable a service account.
 * Generate a new API token.
 The service can use the token to authenticate to Wavefront.
 It's rarely necessary to generate a new token.
 * Assign permissions to a service account.
-In most situations, it's preferred to assign permissions directly to the service account.
+In most situations, it's best to assign permissions directly to the service account.

 ### More Info